 - LED Light

-Its very important to know some basic terminologies and concepts to understand light emitting mechanism of all above mentioned light sources.
+It is very important to know some basic terminologies and concepts before understanding the light-emitting mechanism of all the above-mentioned light sources.

-Simply speaking, in any atom there are several number of electrons revolving in orbits around its nucleus.
-The number of orbits and electrons depend on the element they belong to.
+Simply speaking, in an atom, there are several electrons revolving in orbits around its nucleus.
+The number of orbits and electrons depends on the element they belong to.
 These electrons are at different energy levels.
 As they jump from one orbit to the other they change their energy level.
-When they jump from higher energy to lower energy level they emit a particle known as photon (a well known light particle).
-In the same way when an electron absorbs a photon it jumps from lower to higher energy level.
+When they jump from higher energy to lower energy levels they emit a particle known as a photon (a well-known light particle).
+In the same way, when an electron absorbs a photon it jumps from lower to higher energy levels.
 Photons give an extensive electromagnetic spectrum.
 Visible light is a part of it.

-Visible light, with all varieties of color is actually a very small section of broad 'electromagnetic spectrum'.
-It means; there is lots of more radiation around us than what our eyes can perceive.
-As a matter of fact the radiation with lower frequency, which our eyes can't detect are known as infra-red, radio, or micro waves, in the same way higher frequency waves may fall in category of ultra-violet, x-ray or gamma rays which are invisible as well.
-Generally electromagnetic radiation is absorbed and emitted by every object (atom) continuously.
+Visible light is actually a very small section of the broad 'electromagnetic spectrum' even if you include all the shades of different colors.
+It means; there is a lot more radiation around us than what our eyes can perceive.
+As a matter of fact, the radiation with lower frequencies, which our eyes can't detect is infra-red, radio, and microwaves.
+While higher frequency waves are ultra-violet, x-ray, and gamma rays which are invisible as well.
+Generally, electromagnetic radiation is absorbed and emitted by every object (atom) continuously.

-As mentioned above when an electron jumps from lower energy level to higher energy level then it needs to absorb a photon (light), vice-versa when it jumps from higher energy level to lower energy level, energy is released by the atom as a photon (light).
+As mentioned above when an electron jumps from a lower energy level to a higher energy level then it needs to absorb a photon (light), vice-versa when it jumps from a higher energy level to a lower energy level, energy is released by the atom as a photon (light).

 Heat forces electrons to jump to higher orbitals, more heat pushes them to even higher orbitals.
-In such situations electrons may instantly jump back to their original orbital emitting very high frequency of radiation.
-In normal heat, radiation may fall in micro-wave or infra-red but when it becomes very hot; radiation may fall in visible light spectrum.
+In such situations, electrons may instantly jump back to their original orbital emitting a very high frequency of radiation.
+In normal heat, radiation may fall in micro-waves or infra-red but when it becomes very hot; radiation may fall in the visible light spectrum.
 This is the reason why very hot objects emit visible light and this phenomenon is known as incandescence.

-Whenever a light source is illuminated because of heat, incandescence is taking place, many light sources are using this property of matters.
+Whenever a light source is illuminated because of heat, incandescence is taking place.
+Many artificial light sources are using this property of matter.

-NOTE: Higher potential terminology used in electrical engineering is a different phenomenon.
-It concerns with the number of electrons in a particular electrical conduction system.
+NOTE: 'High-potential' the terminology used in 'electrics' is a different phenomenon.
+It concerns the number of electrons in a particular electrical conduction system.

 Possibility Of Radiation In a Simple Atom With One Electron

-Electricity passes through many different mediums; either solid or liquid, but when we try to pass electricity through a gas, special phenomenon takes place, which is called 'electric glow discharge'.
-Two carbon electrodes with very high potential difference (voltage) are kept too close to each other and because of this: air or any other gas present in-between electrodes feel the force.
+Electricity passes through many different mediums; either solid or liquid.
+When we try to pass electricity through a gas, a special phenomenon occurs, called 'electric glow discharge'.
+Two carbon electrodes with a very high potential difference (voltage) are kept too close to each other and because of this: air or any other gas present in-between electrodes feel the force.
 Outermost electrons from the molecules or atoms of this air get separated and air between electrodes is ionized.
-As electrons are negative they move towards anode and left-over positive ions move towards cathode.
-In fraction of a second electricity pass through this plasma of ions and generate a spark.
-If there is enough thermal energy(heat) in the air which can sustain availability of electrons and ions then this spark doesn't vanish and becomes constant, then it is known as arc.
-Let us understand from where does light come from in the spark; the aligned movement of electrons and ions discussed above is not so smooth, they randomly collide with each other in their path towards electrodes.
+As electrons are negative they move towards the anode and left-over positive ions move towards the cathode.
+In a fraction of a second electricity pass-through this plasma of ions and generate a spark.
+If there is enough thermal energy(heat) in the air that can sustain the availability of electrons and ions then this spark doesn't vanish and becomes constant, then it is known as an arc.
+Let us understand from where does light comes from in the spark; the aligned movement of electrons and ions discussed above is not so smooth, they randomly collide with each other in their path towards electrodes.
 Photon (light) emission is achieved in the following manner:

-- When a free electron collide with an ion and forms a bond, the ion achieves lower energy state again which results in photon emission.
+- When a free electron collides with an ion and forms a bond, the ion achieves a lower energy state again, resulting in photon emission.

-Wait! as far as I know carbon arc lamps give light as bright as day light! is it that all this illumination come out from this spark/arc only?
-What is the role of carbon rod here?
+Wait! as far as we know, carbon arc lamps give light as bright as daylight! is this all illumination comes out from this spark/arc only?
+What is the role of the carbon rod here?
 If it is all about electrical potential difference then any metal or conductor can do, why only carbon?

-When electrons and ions physically move towards electrodes, lots of vibrational-energy is produced due to collisions, which results in heat.
-Temperature becomes so high that carbon rods start to vaporize at their tip, this vapor is so hot that it instantly burns and emit light.
-This burning is main source of light in carbon arc lamp, its easy to burn carbon compared to other elements which emits white light.
+When electrons and ions physically move towards electrodes, lots of vibrational energy is produced due to collisions, which results in heat.
+Temperature becomes so high that carbon rods start to vaporize at their tip, this vapor is so hot that it instantly burns and emits light.
+This burning is the main source of light in carbon arc lamp, its easy to burn carbon compared to other elements which emit white light.

-When electricity is passed through a gas, a spark/arc is produced, every particular gas has a specific emission spectrum at low pressure. when pressure is increased electrons in the atoms become more diverse & varied in their ground-state because of too much of the surrounding force. so when electric discharge in high pressure gas is achieved it will produce more varied wavelengths of radiation.
+When electricity is passed through a gas, a spark/arc is produced.
+Every particular gas has a specific emission spectrum at low pressure.
+When pressure increases, electrons in the atoms become more diverse & varied in their ground-state because of too much surrounding force.
+Hence electric discharge in high-pressure gas produces more varied wavelengths of radiation compared to low-pressure.

-This property of high pressure gas discharge is exploited in 'Mercury high pressure lamp'. when voltage is applied to electrodes argon gas is ionized and spark/arc is produced which heats up the mercury present in the same capsule, mercury slowly starts to vaporize and adds-up into plasma which emits blue light and as more and more mercury present in the capsule vaporize, pressure increases, this also increase the flow of electric current.
-Discharge from high pressure gas emits more intense white light because of more atoms involved and more variation of 'electron energy levels'.
+This property of high-pressure gas discharge is exploited in the 'Mercury high-pressure lamp'.
+When voltage is applied to electrodes argon gas is ionized and spark/arc is produced which heats the mercury present in the same capsule.
+Initially, the mercury starts to vaporize and adds up into plasma which emits blue light.
+Gradually when the mercury vaporizes, pressure increases, this also increases the flow of electric current.
+Discharge from high-pressure gas emits more intense white light because of more atoms involved and more variation of 'electron energy levels.

 Mercury Vapor Lamp Working

-The mechanism of producing light in metal-halide lamp is similar to 'carbon arc lamp', except the surrounding in which arc is formed here is made up of very specific gases.
-As the name suggests, fundamental gas in which arc is formed is metal-halides like: sodium iodide or scandium iodide, mixed along with argon/xenon and mercury.
+The mechanism of producing light in the metal-halide lamp is similar to a 'carbon arc lamp'.
+The surrounding in which arc is formed here is made up of very specific gases.
+As the name suggests, the fundamental gas in which the arc is formed is metal-halides like sodium iodide or scandium iodide, mixed along with argon/xenon and mercury.

 Working of Metal-Halide Lamps